-Evie is a 2021 British psychological horror film about a young woman who has been burdened with a dark secret for most of her life.
+Evie is a 2021 British horror drama film about a young woman who has been burdened with a dark secret for most of her life.

 Written and directed by Dominic Brunt (Attack of the Adult Babies; Bait; Before Dawn) and Jamie Lundy (Principle Deception), the Mitchell-Brunt Films-Paper Clip Pictures Production is produced by Joanne Mitchell.